-Best of all, buyers in 41 states and Washington D.C. can get 0.5% cash back after closing!
+Best of all, qualified buyers can get 0.5% cash back after closing!
 That's $2,000 on a $400,000 home purchase, just for finding your agent through Clever.

-How Big is an Acre of Land?
+How Big Is an Acre of Land?

-An acre doesn’t have to be in any particular shape, as long as the total area is 43,560 square feet.
+An acre doesn’t have to be any particular shape, as long as the total area is 43,560 square feet.
 But acres are often 660 feet by 66 feet.

 What Does an Acre of Land Look Like?